 - (a) requires change in order to recognise and provide for all or part of a management plan for a foreshore and seabed reserve, it must change the policy statement or plan in the manner set out in Schedule 1 and this Part: - (b) can remain without change, it must give public notice of that decision.

-Sections 79A and 79B were inserted, as from 17 January 2005, by section 19 Resource Management (Foreshore and Seabed) Amendment Act 2004 (2004 No 94).
-See sections 40 to 43 of that Act.
+Section 79B: inserted, on 17 January 2005, by section 19 of the Resource Management (Foreshore and Seabed) Amendment Act 2004 (2004 No 94).